1947 Pacific typhoon season: Typhoon Inez

+Inez was a category 3 typhoon and hit China as a category 1 typhoon.

 Tropical Storm Joyce

+Joyce was a short lived tropical storm.

 Typhoon Kathleen

 Typhoon Kathleen struck the Boso Peninsula and the entire Kanto Region in Japan on September 15.
 Heavy rains caused the Arakawa and Tone Rivers to overflow.
 The resulting floods killed 1,077 people and left 853 people missing.